hakant/hakant.github.io/source/hire-me/index.markdown

 ## Other platforms or languages outside my comfort zone?

-If you are not in a terrible rush, I can also work on something that is totally new to me, or that I'm less comfortable with.
+I can also work on something that is totally new to me, or that I'm less comfortable with.
 Because of my experience with different technologies in software development, I generally feel comfortable about learning new things.

 Since I also get the opportunity to learn something new from this experience, I may be glad to give you a discount on my rate, or we can apply the "no cure no pay" rule.
 It all depends on the circumstances and project details.